 For both clothes and accessories, the big sort might help you rediscover items that can refresh your wardrobe without having to buy new ones!

-Do your research now: Take a look at ethical brands and retailers, look at their ethos and decide on a list of brands or retailers with both sustainability principals and clothes that you like – now, only buy from these for the rest of the year.
+Do your research now: Take a look at ethical and sustainable fashion brands, look at their ethos and decide on a list of brands or retailers with both sustainability principles and clothes that you like – now, only buy from these for the rest of the year.

 Making this decision now will help avoid situations throughout the year when you find yourself in a shop, questioning whether to buy something but you’ve got no idea about the brand or how the item is made.